Chronicles of Ancient Darkness: Research

 Paver researched extensively while developing the book.
 In addition to academic study, she travelled to north-eastern Finland, where she trekked with a field guide over 300 miles across the forests.
 To understand life in the New Stone Age, they used tools and clothing that would have been available 6000 years ago, slept in a traditional laavu shelter in a sleeping bag made of reindeer skin, and ate only foods that Stone-Age hunter-gatherers would have.
-In addition, she spent time at a wolf reserve studying the wolves and observing their behavior, and also named the main character "Torak."
-From the one of the wolves in the UK Wolf Conservation Trust.
+In addition, she spent time at a wolf reserve studying the wolves and observing their behavior, and also named the main character "Torak" after one of the wolves in the UK Wolf Conservation Trust.

 Paver places the series in north-west Europe.
 She says about the fruit of her research, "I've tried hard to make Torak's world accurate, and I've been delighted that the stories have met with favor in archaeological circles.
 A few years ago, I was asked to open a special WOLF BROTHER display case at the Cambridge University Museum of Archaeology and Anthropology.
 The Museum had taken excerpts from the book, and exhibited them alongside real archaeological artifacts mentioned in the story, such as flint blades, red ochre, etc."